HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - The **Clear passkey** option has been removed from the **Admin UI** login page to avoid user confusion.
 This option only clears local storage data, not the actual passkey.
 To enhance the user experience, both the **LOG IN WITH PASSWORD** and **LOG IN WITH PASSKEY** options are available on the **Admin UI** login page.
 For more information, see [Use WebAuthn (Passkey) to log in to Admin UI](../howto/install/passkey.md).

     - Added the column attributes `twisties` and `responsesonly` to the `GET v1/lists` endpoint response when the *columns* parameter is set to true.

+    - Added hourly task to refresh TLS certificates when using the **Domino Certificate Manager**.

+    - Implemented the remaining special-text functions when retrieving a view.
+Special-text functions are calculated at runtime and include functions, such as `@DocNumber`, `@DocDecendants`, `@DocParentNumber`.

     **Resolved Issues**

     - Forms or views with some special characters were not encoded when performing a REST call to retrieve the list of fields or columns, resulting in a 405 Method Not Allowed error response.
     - Editing a schema in the **Admin UI** led to an empty page when the name of the schema form or view contained `#`.
     - When calling the `GET v1/lists/{name}` endpoint using the view alias, the configured external names were not retrieved; instead, the column programmatic names were retrieved.
+    - Implemented various fixes resolving issues when using **Domino Certificate Manager** to enable HTTPs.
+    - Fixed the issue with the Domino REST API Task not always showing correctly via **Domino Administrator Monitor** pane.
+    - Fixed the issues around Office Round Trip Editing in Windows using Webdav APIs.

     **Others**